South Central Regional Medical Center: Ratings and recognition

+In 2021, SCRMC was named a COVID-19 Center of Excellence by the Mississippi State Department of Health, and was certified in 2022 as a Baby-Friendly facility by Baby-Friendly USA.

 Government penalization

 In 2015, SCRMC settled a case with the Office of Inspector General (OIG) for nearly $319,000 regarding claims for emergency ambulance transportation to destinations such as nursing facilities and patient residences that should have been billed at the lower non-emergency rate.

 In 2016, SCRMC was one of three hospitals in Mississippi to have their payments cut all three years that Medicaid had issued penalties for patient injuries.

 In January 2022, after it self-disclosed conduct to the OIG, South Central Regional Medical Center (SCRMC), Mississippi, agreed to pay $92,793.81 for allegedly violating the Civil Monetary Penalties Law.
 The OIG alleged that SCRMC employed an individual that it knew or should have known was excluded from participation in Federal health care programs.